'Being nato': Murder accused shot victim three times

 When she said the family should hear Williams out, Phillips replied: "Me beating him up is nothing to do with your fam at all.
 It's personal between me and them now."

-On August 5 the partner of Chloe's other sister messaged Phillips to tell him Williams was driving over from Tairua for dinner.
-That's when Phillips headed up the Kopu-Hikuai, Mann said.
+On August 5 the partner of Chloe's other sister messaged Phillips to tell him Williams was driving from Tairua for dinner.
+That's when Phillips headed up Kopu-Hikuai, Mann said.

 After, Phillips instructed the partner to delete his messages and rang his girlfriend Macy Randall for help with his overheating car, the Crown said.